Fish & Game Election 2021

-Fish & Game’s elections held every three years are on again this year – to choose councillors to represent the interests of anglers and hunters in each of the organisation’s 12 regions.
+Fish & Game’s elections held every three years were held this year – to choose councillors to represent the interests of anglers and hunters in each of the organisation’s 12 regions.

 Key Election Dates

-September 12 – Electoral roll closes at 5pm
+September 8 – Electoral roll closed at 5 pm

-October 16 – Postal votes close.
-The official results are produced and candidates advised.
+October 12 – Postal votes close.
+The official results are produced and candidates are advised.